- This topic is empty.

 3.1 Scope and Geographical Influence:

 ANSI primarily focuses on standards development within the United States, while the IEC operates globally.
 ANSI standards are widely adopted within the U.S. market, ensuring compatibility and safety across industries.
-In contrast, IEC standards have a broader international reach, enabling harmonization and facilitating trade between countries.
+In contrast, IEC standards have a broader international reach, enabling harmonization and facilitating trade between countries.3.2 Application Domains:

 ANSI standards cover a wide range of sectors, including manufacturing, construction, information technology, and healthcare.
 They address diverse aspects such as product specifications, safety guidelines, and performance requirements.
-On the other hand, the IEC specializes in electrical and electronic technologies, encompassing areas such as power systems, renewable energy, telecommunications, and consumer electronics.
+On the other hand, the IEC specializes in electrical and electronic technologies, encompassing areas such as power systems, renewable energy, telecommunications, and consumer electronics.3.3 Development Process:

 4.1 ANSI: